Rural People with Disabilities

 What transportation services can rural communities provide for people with disabilities?

 Access to transportation is a major issue for people with disabilities living in rural areas.
 Some options that can increase transit options for people with disabilities include flexroutes, which allow for fixed transit routes to add on additional stops as needed, and voucher programs, which allow riders to decide who drives them, where and when.
-Easter Seals' Project ACTION (Accessible Community Transportation in Our Nation) promotes cooperation between the transportation industry and the disability community to increase mobility for people with disabilities under the ADA and beyond.
+The National Aging and Disability Transportation Center promotes cooperation between the transportation industry and the disability community to increase mobility for people with disabilities under the ADA and beyond.
 They offer numerous resources, as well as training and technical assistance, in an effort to make the ADA work for everyone.

 What kinds of housing assistance are available to people with disabilities in rural areas?